anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 #### Schema skew

-Serving and training data don't conform to same schema:
+Serving and training data don't conform to the same schema:
 - For example, int != float

 #### Feature skew